miso-lims/walkthroughs/2-0-samples.md

 create stocks for library preparation.

 1. On the _Samples_ page, enter your project name in the search box.
-1. Check the boxes for any three of the the Primary Tumor Tissue samples (not the Reference Tissues) that you created in section 2.3.
+1. Check the boxes for any three of the the tumor tissue samples (not the reference tissues) that you created in section 2.3.
 They will have names that end with `_Br_P_nn_1-1`.
 1. From the _Bulk actions_ dropdown at the bottom, select _Propagate (sample) selected_.
 1. A new dropdown will appear.
 Select _gDNA (stock)_ and click _Go_.